Jasmineeds/coe332-final/README.md

 # Tectonic Tantrums: The Exploration of Earthquakes

+## Project Overview

+Tectonic Tantrums is a project designed to explore and analyze earthquake data using information sourced from the United States Geological Survey (USGS).
+This application allows users to load, query, and visualize seismic activity through a robust API.
+The goal of this software is to foster a deeper understanding of earthquakes.
+Through the API endpoints, users can retrieve earthquake statistics, generate histograms of earthquake frequencies by city, and manage data efficiently.
+The project emphasizes user interaction and data management, providing a comprehensive tool for researchers, educators, and anyone interested in the dynamics of seismic events.
+With features such as job management for processing data and integration with Redis for efficient data caching, Tectonic Tantrums serves as a valuable resource for analyzing global seismic activity.

 ## Data Source

 This project uses earthquake information from the United States Geological Survey (USGS) dataset, which provides authoritative and real-time data for global seismic activity.
 Get the dataset here: